projectara/greybus-spec/source/bridged_phy.rst

 Greybus PWM Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus PWM protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the PWM protocol to use.
+The Greybus PWM Protocol version operation allows the Protocol handling software on both ends of a connection to negotiate the version of the PWM Protocol to use.

 Greybus PWM Protocol Version Request
 """"""""""""""""""""""""""""""""""""

 Table :num:`table-pwm-version-request` defines the Greybus PWM version request payload.
-The request supplies the greatest major and minor version of the PWM protocol supported by the sender.
+The request supplies the greatest major and minor version of the PWM Protocol supported by the sender.

 .. figtable::
     :nofig: